Art fair turns India's capital into art hub

 "I was told that a lot of the galleries from the United States stopped (coming) because of all the taxes and all the paper work involved," said Clarita Brinkerhoff, whose Florida-based gallery is exhibiting for the first time in India.

-Brinkerhoff's metal sculptures of peacocks, India's national bird, studded with Swarovski crystals found favour with the Delhi crowd, with five of her exhibits sold on the first day.
+Brinkerhoff's metal sculptures of peacocks, India's national bird, studded with Swarovski crystals found favor with the Delhi crowd, with five of her exhibits sold on the first day.

 She wants to be back next year, but said she hoped "the process would not be so complicated".